Quicr/hactar/README.md

 The network chip is responsible for all communications between servers and the entire board.
 The network chip communicates with the UI chip via UART serial communication.

-You must run the `make install_board` prior to trying to run `compile`, `upload`, or `program` targets.
+We are leveraging the **esp-idf** framework.

 <b>Target Overview</b>

 - `all` - Runs the `compile` and `upload` targets.

-- `copy` - Copies the shared includes from `firmware/shared_inc` to `firmware/net/shared_inc` to appease Arduino's rigid source file locations rules.

-- `compile` - Executes the `copy` target and then builds the Arduino target ino file with `Arduino-cli`.
-Output: `firmware/build/net`
+- `compile` - Compiles the net code using the command `idf.py compile`

-- `upload` - Uploads the Arduino target to the Network chip using the Arduino-cli.
-See [installation](#esp_installation) for instructions on installing the `Arduino-cli`.
+- `upload` - Uploads the net code by first sending a command to the mgmt chip to put the board into **net upload** mode.
+Then uses `esptool.py upload`

 - `program` - Runs the compile target, then the upload target.

-- `monitor` - Opens a serial monitor using `Arduino-cli`
+- `monitor` - Opens a serial communication line with the management chip in debug mode using screen.

-- `install_board` - Updates the arduino core index specified by the arduino-cli.yaml file and installs the specified Arduino-core files for the given core.
+- `py_monitor` - Opens a serial communication line with the management chip with a python script that allows for sending of commands.

-- `clean` - Deletes the firmware/build/net directory.
+- `clean` - Deletes the firmware/net/build directory.

 <b>Source code</b>

 All source code for the network chip can be found in `firmware/net` and `firmware/shared_inc`.

-<b>Important Note</b> -- Do not add any additional files to `firmware/net/shared_inc` this is an important distinction, as those files are copied from `firmware/shared_inc` as to adhere to Arduino's rigid source file locations.

-Adding a C/C++ file to firmware/net/inc and firmware/net/src does not require any additional changes to the `firmware/net/Makefile`.
-Similarly, any files added to `firmware/shared_inc` will be copied when the `copy` target is executed in the `firmware/net/makefile`.

 <h3 id="security"><b>Security</b></h3>

 WIP

 <h3 id="echo_server"><b>Echo Server</b></h3>
+    Very basic server that echo's the message it receives.

+<h3 id="serial_monitor"><b>Python Serial Monitor</b></h3>

+Located in firmware/tools

+Requirements
+- py_serial - ```pip install py_serial```

+This monitor can be used by the following command:
+`python monitor.py \[port] \[baudrate]`

+ex.

+`python monitor.py /dev/ttyUSB0 115200`

 <h2 id="stm_installation">Installation - STM32 Toolchain</h2>